Tenshin000/Eco3DPrint/README.md

 | Tension | DOUBLE |  |
 | Power | DOUBLE |  |

-The `Node` table stores printer metadata and status.
-The `Print` table logs each print job and links it to its source node.
+The `Node` table stores printer metadata and status (*OFFLINE*, *ONLINE*, *PRINTING*).
+The `Print` table logs each print job and links it to its source node, with status that represents the outcome of the print..
 The `Measurement` table records telemetry samples for each print job using a composite primary key `(timestamp, print_id, ip)`.

 #### Data Persistence and Connection Pooling
-Data storage is managed by a custom Database Access Layer (`Database.py`) connected to a MySQL instance.
-To support the highly concurrent nature of incoming telemetry and state updates, this module implements connection pooling.
-This guarantees thread-safe read and write operations, preventing bottlenecks when multiple subsystems (such as the telemetry handler and the CoAP server) simultaneously attempt database transactions.
+Data storage is handled by a custom Database Access Layer (`Database.py`) connected to MySQL.
+It uses connection pooling to ensure thread-safe operations and prevent bottlenecks during concurrent access by multiple subsystems.

 #### CoAP Control Plane
 Low-frequency control events and system state transitions are handled by an IPv6-enabled CoAP Server (`CoAPServer.py`).
 The server exposes several distinct resource endpoints.
 The **/registration** endpoint (`NodeRegistration.py`) processes initial handshakes from connecting hardware, storing their metadata.
 The **/signal/off** endpoint (`OFFSignal.py`) receives hardware interrupts, immediately updating the system to reflect a disconnected state.
 Finally, the **/print/finished** endpoint (`PrintFinished.py`) processes end-of-print notifications, logging total energy consumption and updating the job queue.